LucasEnard/formation-template-python/README.md

 ## 5.5.
 The solution

-If at any point in the formation you feel lost, or need further guidance, the `solution` branche on github holds all the correction and a working [production](#6-productions).
+If at any point in the formation you feel lost, or need further guidance, the `solution` branch on github holds all the correction and a working [production](#6-productions).

 # 6. Productions